The Clown at Midnight: Plot

-Years ago, opera singer Lorraine Sedgewick (Vicki Marentette) was killed in her dressing room at an opera house, supposedly by Lorenzo Orsini (Jonathan Barrett), one of the lead actors in a performance of Pagliacci.
+Years ago, opera singer Lorraine Sedgewick was killed in her dressing room at an opera house, supposedly by Lorenzo Orsini, one of the lead actors in a performance of Pagliacci.
 When Orsini was thought to have fled to Europe afterwards, the opera house closed down.

-Years later, high school student Kate (Sarah Lassez) is plagued with nightmares after discovering she is Lorraine's daughter.
-Kate's best friend Monica (Tatyana Ali) convinces Kate to help restore the opera house, and when they arrive they meet the rest of the group including nerdy Cheryl "Walnut" Webber (Melissa Galianos), flamboyant Marty (J. P. Grimard), rebel George (James Duval), vindictive Ashley (Liz Crawford) and her jock boyfriend Taylor (Ryan Bittle).
-The group are lectured by their teacher Ms. Gibby (Margot Kidder), but a stage light falls and nearly hits her, drawing the attention of the owner of the opera house Mr. Caruthers (Christopher Plummer).
+Years later, high school student Kate is plagued with nightmares after discovering she is Lorraine's daughter.
+Kate's best friend Monica convinces Kate to help restore the opera house, and when they arrive they meet the rest of the group including nerdy Cheryl "Walnut" Webber, flamboyant Marty, rebel George, vindictive Ashley and her jock boyfriend Taylor.
+The group are lectured by their teacher Ms. Gibby, but a stage light falls and nearly hits her, drawing the attention of the owner of the opera house Mr. Caruthers.
 The group deduces it was an accident; however, Mr. Caruthers insists the opera house is haunted by Lorraine, upsetting Kate who is comforted by Ms. Gibby.
 Soon after, Ms. Gibby leaves, allowing the teenagers to lock up, who instead engage in pizza and beers, before investigating Lorraine's murder scene.
 They find a patch of fresh blood, that causes Kate to have a vivid vision of her mother's death.
 While everyone else leaves, Monica consoles Kate, before the pair discover Lorenzo is Kate's father.